Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 ### __addTemplateProjectFromResourceFolder ( template_folder, done, index, filter_func, skip_add_to_templates, absolute_folder )__
 This function is used when constructing a plugin that provides one or more templates as a base for the user.
 For example, the stock Bootstrap 4 framework provides 19 starter templates when the user clicks on "New page or project".
-To utilize this in a plugin, create a folder that contains each template file, potentially a CSS file with the same name as the accompanying template file, plus an additional subfolder that must be named screenshots and contain an image to display to the user.
+To utilize this in a plugin, create a folder that contains each HTML template file, potentially a CSS file with the same name as the accompanying template file, plus an additional subfolder that must be named screenshots and contain an image to display to the user.
 Each image must have the same name as the template file.
 The folder can also contain a subfolder of resources to be used with the templates.
 ![template folder example](./Images/folder_structure.png)
 Arguments